Harmonic maps on amenable groups and a diffusive lower bound for random walks: Acknowledgments

-We thank Tonci Antunovic for detailed comments on earlier drafts of this manuscript, and Tim Austin for his suggestions toward obtaining equivariance in Theorem \ref{thm:harmonic}.
-We also thank Anna \`{E}rshler, David Fisher, Subhroshekhar Gosh, Gady Kozma, G\'abor Pete, and B\'alint Vir\'ag for useful discussions and comments.
+We thank Tonci Antunovic for detailed comments on earlier drafts of this manuscript, and Tim Austin for his suggestions toward obtaining equivariance in Theorem~\ref{thmharmonic}.
+We also thank Anna \`{E}rshler, David Fisher, Subhroshekhar Gosh, Gady Kozma, G\'abor Pete and B\'alint Vir\'ag for useful discussions.
+Finally, we are grateful to an anonymous referee for many detailed suggestions.